-I’ve been cooking vegetarian chili since the mid-1990s.
+I’ve been cooking vegetarian chili since the late 1990s.
 In those days, Don Barnes’s QuintesSensual Chili made a big impression on me, and I used it as a starting point.
 With this chili I have simplified things, eliminating the fake meats and bock beer in favor of more basic, traditional ingredients.
 I’ve turned up the temperature to stimulate the endorphin centers of your brain.
 I call this chili ‘Fuego Alert’ (with a shout-out to Tabasko Sweet).
 Enjoy!

 - beans: 1 can’s worth, including liquid, of your favorite (I like to use half great northern, half black — a “two color” light-and-dark combination)

 - 1 Tbsp. minced garlic

 - 1/2 tsp. salt

 - 1 pinch chili powder

 - 1-2 Tbsp. olive oil (to sauté the onion)

 First, soften up the dried chipotle pepper by submerging it in about 1/2 cup water in a small bowl and microwaving for 1 minute.
 Set aside and let soak for 10-15 minutes.